Category Archives: News

 frying oil filtration graph

-SuperSorb compared to adsorbent powders, filter paper and other sheets
+SuperSorb compared to adsorbent powder, filter paper and other sheets

-SuperSorb® CARBONPAD IMPROVES FAST FOOD FRYING OPERATION COMPARED TO ADSORBENT POWDERS and SYNTHETIC FILTER SHEET AND TO IMPREGNATED PAPER
+SuperSorb® CARBONPAD IMPROVES FAST FOOD FRYING OPERATION COMPARED TO ADSORBENT POWDER and SYNTHETIC FILTER SHEET AND TO IMPREGNATED PAPER

 TESTING & EVALUATION